 UAT strives to admit students who embody our passion for technology, are a cultural match to our University, demonstrate adequate academic achievement and have a dedication to lifelong learning.
-All undergraduate applicants are evaluated based on these criteria: academic history and achievements, personal expression, desire to attend UAT, how they might fit within UAT's geek-friendly culture, passion and aptitude for technology and the supportiveness of applicant's network of family, friends and peers to achieve their educational goals (for UAT-Online applicants, employer support is also evaluated).
+All undergraduate applicants are evaluated based on these criteria: academic history and achievements, personal expression, desire to attend UAT, how they might fit within UAT's culture, passion and aptitude for technology and the supportiveness of applicant's network of family, friends, peers and employer (if applicable) to achieve their educational goals.